It was the most visited national park in 2022, but it isn’t exactly a park

 (NEXSTAR) – Visitation was up last year across the National Park system, new data shows, with a dozen parks recording more than five million visits each.
-Parks you may expect to have high visitation numbers — the Grand Canyon, Zion, and the Great Smoky Mountains, for example — did, but not as much as one park that isn’t exactly a park.
+Parks you may expect to have high visitation numbers— he Grand Canyon, Zion, and the Great Smoky Mountains, for example—did, but not as much as one park that isn’t exactly a park.

 According to the National Park Service (NPS), 312 million recreation visits were reported in 2022 across the 395 parks that track visitors, an increase of 15 million visits over 2021 but shy of the 318 million and 327 million recorded in 2018 and 2019, respectively.